 Interest due must be at fair market value and necessary to business activities and will be subject to withholding tax on an accrual basis.
 The calculation of interest on a partner's or shareholder's capital (JCP) is allowed.
-However, for remittances if it is considered to be a dividend (it means the Brazilian Co needs to be profitable).
 The interest is deductible for income tax and social contribution purposes up to the limit of the official long-term interest rate (TJLP).
 Profits for the current period or previous periods must be at least double the value of the interest to be distributed.
 Interest is subject to a 15% withholding tax.
-Interest should be paid or possibly capitalized.
+Interest should be paid or possibly capitalised.

-Thin capitalization
+Thin capitalisation

-Brazil has had thin capitalization rules in force since 2010 that limit the ability for corporate taxpayers under "Lucro Real" to fully deduct interest expenses associated with loans contracted with foreign related parties or parties domiciled in low tax jurisdictions and/or under a favourable tax regime in a foreign location.
+Brazil has thin capitalisation rules in force since 2010 that limit the ability for corporate taxpayers under "Lucro Real" to fully deduct interest expenses associated with loans contracted with foreign related parties or parties domiciled in low tax jurisdictions and/or under a favourable tax regime in a foreign location.
 Such law states a limitation for corporate income tax purposes related to deductible interest, accrued or paid, in favour of a foreigner not resident in a tax haven.
 Under the rules, interest paid to related parties that are not located in a tax haven jurisdiction or that do not benefit from a preferential tax regime may be deducted on an accrual basis for corporate income tax purpose only: